UBC OKANAGAN WHOLE SYSTEMS INFRASTRUCTURE PLAN (2016)

 The WSIP provides a long term roadmap, proposed performance metrics, and a five year implementation plan, to guide future planning, investment and management in a manner that will support sustainable development, community wellbeing and ecological resilience.

-A copy of the Whole Systems Infrastructure Plan Summary, Part 1 of the Plan and individual PDFs of the Plan’s chapters are available below:
+Full copies of the Whole Systems Infrastructure Plan Summary and Part 1, along with individual PDFs of Part 1 and Part 2’s chapters, are available below:

 For further information, please contact Leanne Bilodeau, Associate Director, Sustainability Operations.